 Born in Sacramento, California, to a black father and a white mother, Steele lived the itinerant childhood of an American Air Force brat.
 Moving from California to Oklahoma and then to Ramstein, Germany, where she spent seven formative years, she had little chance to contemplate her racial identity until her family landed in Biloxi, MS in 1985.
 She explains, "[Ramstein] took up quite a bit of my early childhood and had a big influence on how I viewed life, the world and especially racial tension.
 Living amongst the safety of an Air Force Base in Germany with many other children from bi-racial families gave me a false sense of security and I wasn't quite ready for the criticism and ridicule I would receive when we moved to Mississippi."
 Feeling "awkward, out of place and unsure where to fit in" in Biloxi, she dove headfirst into music, entering (and winning) several pageants and talent shows, including an appearance on Ed McMahon's Star Search at the tender age of 15.
 Star Search was her first experience performing in front of a nationally televised audience.
 After losing by a 1/2 star, Shayna returned to Mississippi to finish high school and pursue a music degree before exposing herself to the cutthroat "reality" of the business.
 "I was embarrassed and defeated.
 I wanted nothing more than to go home and crawl in a hole"

-Her move to the East Coast also exposed her to a huge variety of live music.
 "I never really felt 'grounded' until I moved to NYC.
 It was then that I really opened up to different genres of music other than R&B." Schooled in jazz by her Godfather, self-taught and guided by her musician father and gospel by her choir director, the Grammy-nominated Michael McElroy, Steele began to develop her sound, blending new influences, from Ledisi to Rachelle Farrell, with her childhood icons Stevie Wonder, Aretha Franklin, Chaka Khan and the Temptations.
 A completely unexpected call in 2005 would drop her squarely in the middle of genre she had absolutely no experience with: Electronica.
 Hearing that Moby "needed a screamer" for a track off his new album Hotel, a mutual friend recommended Steele, resulting in the disc's second single "Raining Again".
 Two years later, she was back, laying down vocals for "Extreme Ways (2007)" - Moby's theme song to The Bourne Ultimatum - and in early 2008, "Disco Lies", the first single off Moby's 2008 release Last Night.
 The song reached #1 on the US Billboard Dance charts and went on to be featured in J.J.
 Abram's summer blockbuster Cloverfield and the movie The Backup Plan starring Jennifer Lopez.
-Her voice has remained high in demand with recent vocals on Hairspray (movie soundtrack), 2012's The Bourne Legacy, Sex and the City 2, "Smash" (Season 1), the 2008 Summer Olympic highlights on BBC, The Shanghai Restoration Project , HBO's "The Sopranos" (final season) and an upcoming album from American indie darlings the Yeah Yeah Yeahs.
+Her voice has remained high in demand with recent vocals on Hairspray (movie soundtrack), 2012's The Bourne Legacy, Sex and the City 2, NBC's Smash, 2008 Summer Olympic highlights on BBC, The Shanghai Restoration Project and HBO's "The Sopranos".

-Her experience has lead to appearances on: Conan O'Brien, The Grammy Awards, The Tony Awards, The Tonight Show, David Letterman, Saturday Night Live, The Oprah Winfrey Show, American Idol, The Brit Awards, Jimmy Fallon, Good Morning America,The Today Show, The Billboard Music Awards and the Academy of Country Music Awards as well as contracting and/or doing vocals for Season 1 and Season 2 (contractor) of NBC's Smash and America's Got Talent.
+Her experience has lead to appearances on: Conan O'Brien, The Grammy Awards, The Tony Awards, The Tonight Show, David Letterman, Saturday Night Live, The Oprah Winfrey Show, American Idol, The Brit Awards, Jimmy Fallon, Good Morning America,The Today Show, The Billboard Music Awards and the Academy of Country Music Awards as well as contracting and/or doing vocals for Season 1 and Season 2 (contractor) of NBC's Smash and America's Got Talent and the shows Rent, Jesus Christ Superstar and Hairspray on Broadway in New York City.

-Shayna resides in Brooklyn, New York with her husband, musician and co-writer David Cook.
-The "family" continues to work non-stop in music out of their home teaching privately, recording, writing and creating in addition to being high in demand and sought after gigging musicians.
-She currently finished recording her second studio album to be released in 2014/2015 and will start touring in Europe in June 2014 to promote her new project.
+Most recently, Shayna went to Paris to record a song for saxophonist/songwriter Manu Dabango's (Soul Makossa) upcoming project.
+Shayna continues to work non-stop in music out of their home teaching privately, recording, writing and creating in addition to being one of the most high in demand and sought after gigging musicians.
+She currently finished recording her second studio album to be released in January 2015 with tour dates already booked in Geneva, Zurich, Bologna, Paris and Berlin in February of 2015. www.shaynasteele.com

 "What an amazing voice; sounds like she should have been making disco records in 1978, which to me is the highest compliment I can give a singer." — Moby